Share this post on:

 Extraverted Thinking helps to create order out of chaos and organizes the environment through charts, graphs, outlines, etc.

-It allows you to determine what is necessary and determine the most efficient way to complete an objective.
+Extraverted Thinking allows you to determine what is necessary and determine the most efficient way to complete an objective.

 Characteristics:

-• Appreciates empirical evidence and dislikes paradoxes.
+• You appreciate empirical evidence and dislike paradoxes.

 Introverted Thinking (Ti)